 Early technological promises aren't always guaranteed.
 Organizations that want to evaluate differences between 4G and 5G for their network architecture should take a step back and look at what 4G promised, what 4G actually delivers and what that could mean for 5G's reality.
 Caution is key, according to Badman, because goals don't always materialize in the real world.

 For example, one 4G goal was it would reach general speeds from 100 Mbps to 1 Gbps, Badman said.
 In reality, these speeds averaged 7 Mbps to 43 Mbps.
-This doesn't mean 4G is bad or that the original goals were lies.
+This doesn't mean 4G is bad or that the original goals weren't possible.
 Instead, these goals set the groundwork for what 5G should and could achieve.
-5G's download speeds and low latency goals, for example, are an extension of 4G's original goals.
+5G's download speeds and low-latency goals, for example, are an extension of 4G's original goals.